HumanCellAtlas/lira/green_box_tools/listener_utils/README.rst

 Overview
 ========

-This package provides utilities for extracting the code in the secondary-analysis repo that might be reusable outside the listener itself.
-Meanwhile, this package also trying to simplify the call trail when the listener is called.
+This package provides utilities used in the secondary analysis service that may be reusable elsewhere, with elaborate docstrings.

-This package has below functions:
+This package provides the following:

-- Provide reusable code that actually calls the Cromwell API.
+- Reusable code that actually calls the Cromwell API to start a workflow.

-- Provide utility functions support listener of Green-Box.
+- Reusable code that interacting with Google Cloud Storage API.

-- Provide lazy-initialized client class for Google-Cloud Storage API.
+- Utility functions that support listener of Green-Box.